Mistakes Lawyers Make

 Mistake #9—Attempting to Show the Officer Lied

 Look, your lawyer doesn't need to make the officer sound like he lied to put reasonable doubt in the jury's mind.
-All he really needs to do is show how the officer might simply be mistaken this time.
+All he or she really needs to do is show how the officer might simply be mistaken this time.

 Why?
 Because the jury doesn't want to believe that the officer is lying.
 But it will accept the officer being mistaken.
 Not to mention, do you think the officer will admit that he is lying?
 It's far better to simply paint the case as being about a cop jumping to conclusions and making mistakes.